jrdwe/algo/README.txt

-Algo is a repository for my algorithm programming problem attempts.
+algo is a repository to store my competitive programming problems.

-All feedback is welcome.
+all feedback is welcome.